ebubevick/static-website-using-azure-vm-and-frontDoor/README.md

    - For Linux, open Terminal

 2. **Connect to the VM:**
-   - Locate the Directory where the ssh key file is stored.
+   - Locate the Dir where the ssh key file is stored.
-   - Chmod 400 the ssh key file to give only the owner read access.
+   - Chmod 400 the the ssh key file to give only the owner read access.

 ![ssh](chmod-permission-ssh-key.png)